Guide for Undocumented Individuals Traveling in the U.S.

 What is considered a “domestic flight” in the U.S.?

 In the U.S., a domestic flight is a flight made within the country’s boundaries.
 In other words, a domestic flight is within the U.S. without any layover or destination in another country.
-For example, a flight departing from Miami, Florida and arriving in Seattle, Washington is considered a domestic flight.
+For example, a flight departing from Miami, Florida and arriving in Seattle, Washington is considered domestic.

 Can I fly to Hawaii or Alaska as an undocumented traveler?